-While all cattle, sheep and goats that meet the OIE definition of 'clinically consistent' should be submitted for TSE exclusion - only those that meet all eight eligibility criteria are eligible for payments under the NTSEP financial incentive scheme.
+While all cattle and sheep that meet the OIE definition of 'clinically consistent' should be submitted for TSE exclusion - only those that meet all eight eligibility criteria are eligible for payments under the NTSEP financial incentive scheme.

 Payments will not be made for TSE exclusion of ineligible animals unless otherwise agreed with AHA on a case-by-case basis.